ricetech/groupifier/api.md

     - SessionUID: String
   - **Response**:
     - Status: String
-    - List of Objects:
+    - Participants: List of Objects
       - ParticipantName: String
-    - List of Arrays: (Can be NULL)
+    - ParticipantGroups: List of Arrays (Can be NULL)
       - List of Objects:
         - ParticipantName: String